ipc-sim/ipc-toolkit/docs/source/tutorial/getting_started.rst

 Friction
 --------

-Computing the friction dissipative potential is similar to the contact potential, but because it is a lagged model, we need to build it from a fixed set of constraints.
+Computing the friction dissipative potential is similar to the barrier potential, but because it is a lagged model, we need to build it from a fixed set of collisions.

 .. md-tab-set::